-Students who have not had at least two years of work experience in a health services organization will be required to complete a three-month internship.
+Students who have not had at least two years of work experience in a health services organization will be required to complete a threemonth internship.
 Application for admission must be made to the College of Business Master of Business Administration program.
 Applicants must meet the Master of Business Administration prerequisite requirements.
-Refer to the Business Administration section (http://cob.jmu.edu/mba) for specific requirements for this concentration.
+Refer to the Master of Business Administration Web site (http://cob.jmu.edu/mba) for specific requirements for this concentration.